LeShaunJ/vsc-json-issue/README.md

 	}
 ```

+with this, any cross-pollination is a matter of how the end-user has configured their mappings.
 Unless there's something I'm missing as to why it was specifically done this way, I don't otherwise see why this cannot be done.